 The program utilizes funding through the Idaho Children's Developmental Disability Services Program Act Early Waiver.
 Our staff works closely with your Case Manager to incorporate program requirements into your Plan of Service (POS) budget and goals.
 Private pay is also accepted.

 The Bright Beginnings staff consists of a Board Certified Behavior Analyst (BCBA) who will guide treatment.
-The staff are Habilitative Interventionist certified through the state of Idaho and are trained as Registered Behavior Technicians.
+The staff are Habilitative Interventionist certified through the state of Idaho and have additional training in ABA.